 What budget is needed for a first purchase in the 20th arrondissement of Paris?

-A 2-bedroom apartment of 35 to 50 sqm in the 20th arrondissement sells for between 280,000 euros and 420,000 euros depending on the neighbourhood and condition.
-Menilmontant and Jourdain have price per sqm of 8,000 euros to 9,500 euros, which is 15% to 25% less than central arrondissements.
+A two-room flat of 35 to 50 sqm in the 20th arrondissement sells for between 280,000 euros and 420,000 euros depending on the neighbourhood and condition.
+Ménilmontant and Jourdain run at 8,000 euros to 9,500 euros per sqm, 15% to 25% less than the central arrondissements.

 Is the 20th arrondissement a good choice for a first-time buyer?